bn4t/bn4t.me/content/posts/setting-up-wireguard-on-ubuntu.md

 sudo systemctl enable wg-quick@wg0
 ````

 You should now have a secure VPN connection in place.
-You can confirm this by checking your IP on sites such as https://icanhazip.com.
+You can confirm this by checking your IP with services such as https://ip.bn4t.me.

 If you want to disconnect from the VPN you have to disable the Wireguard interface.
 ````